Chisnet/bespin/README.md

 Alias view is useful if you use aliases in your index structure, it groups indices together by their alias, and has on hover highlighting of indices to show any other aliases they're grouped under.

-Vertical view gives a more tabular layout, breaking down the index information to the shard lebel for a more detailed status overview.
+Vertical view gives a more tabular layout, breaking down the index information to the shard level for a more detailed status overview.

 ### Browser